ghc-proposals/ghc-proposals/proposals/0010-block-arguments.rst

 .. highlight:: haskell

-This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/90>`_.
+This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/90>`_.

 .. contents::